ergor/hsrails/README.md

 ![scrot](https://github.com/ergor/hsrails/blob/master/scrots/scrot.png)

 ## Usage
 Place a powered rail on a redstone block to make it a high speed rail.
 Place on any other block to get regular powered rail.
-I recommend doing this before corners as to not derail your cart.
+When traveling at high speeds, a regular powered rail will quickly slow the cart down towards the stock 8 m/s speed.
+I recommend building your tracks with regular power rails before corners to prevent derailing, and then accelerate out of the turn with high speed rails.

 Use `/hsrails <multiplier>` to tweak how fast high speed rails are.
 Multiplier must be between 0 and 50.